aknjoroge/fictional-university-wp-theme/readme.md

 - ### Post type relations using custom fields

 Relating different custom post types to each other using a relational custom field and fetching the data using a meta_query

+- ### Custom thumbnails size

+Added custom crop sizes for thumbnails or media uploaded, this works hand in hand with 'Manual Image Crop plugin by Tomasz Sita'